AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/how-to-navigate-and-make-progress.md

 - Build or download Virtual machines
 - Build or download Docker images
 - Check if the VM works or the Docker image works
-- Check if the build works
+- Check if the OpenJDK build works

 Look at [How to prepare before attending a hackday or workshop?](prepare-before-hackday.md) for detailed explanation of the above points.